-Dr. Joe Prior serves as our school psychologist.
-He is in the building every Monday, Thursday and Friday.
+Mr. Joe Prior serves as our full-time school psychologist.
 Please do not hesitate to contact him personally or you may go through the Guidance Office to make an appointment.

 GUIDANCE COUNSELING SERVICES

 The Guidance Office provides educational and vocational guidance and personal counseling for all students in grades K-12.
 To contact the Guidance Office, call 699-2316 and ask for the respective Guidance Counselor.